medplum/medplum/packages/docs/docs/auth/methods/index.md

 For machine connectivity, we encourage use of [ClientCredentials](/docs/auth/methods/client-credentials) with tightly scoped [access controls](/docs/access/access-policies), giving minimal access to the host at the edge.

 If OAuth2 client credentials based authentication is not an option due to device limitations, [Basic Authentication](https://www.medplum.com/docs/sdk/classes/MedplumClient#setbasicauth) can be used to connect to Medplum.
-In general, OAuth2 is preferred to basic authentication, and basic authentication should only be used when the edge environment will not tolerate OAuth2.
-For example, [consuming webhooks](/docs/bots/consuming-webhooks) is a use case where Basic Authentication makes sense.
+In general, OAuth2 is preferred to basic authentication.
+[Consuming webhooks](/docs/bots/consuming-webhooks) is an example application where Basic Authentication makes sense.